OHDSI/atlas-wiki/Atlas-Setup-Guide.md

 ## Prerequisites

 ### WebAPI
 The first prerequisite for ATLAS is to [Install the OHDSI WebAPI](https://github.com/OHDSI/WebAPI).
 Installation and configuration information is available on the [WebAPI wiki](https://github.com/OHDSI/WebAPI/wiki).
-The ATLAS setup assumes WebAPI is avaiable and configured with one or more patient data sets converted to the OMOP Common Data Model.
+The ATLAS setup assumes WebAPI is available and configured with one or more patient data sets converted to the OMOP Common Data Model.

 ### Achilles
 To use the [[Data Sources]] feature within ATLAS you must first [setup and execute ACHILLES](https://github.com/OHDSI/Achilles#getting-started) in your environment.
 Once you have successfully generated summary statistics, you are ready to configure ATLAS to use this information.